EdwinVW/dapr-traffic-control/README.md

 ## Dapr for .NET Developers

-If you want to learn more about Dapr, read this book that was co-authored by the creator of this sample application.
+If you want to learn more about Dapr, read this book that was co-authored by the creator of this sample application:

 ![Dapr for .NET Developers](img/dapr-for-net-devs-cover-thumb.png)

 [Dowload the PDF](https://aka.ms/dapr-ebook)  |  [Read it online](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/)

+Although the book is targeted at .NET developers, it covers all the concepts and generic APIs of Dapr.
+So it should also be useful for developers that use a different technology stack.

 ## Disclaimer